Inncee81/33nano/Resources/Resources.md

 11. **How do you access eBooks for free?**
 - Torrents contain almost all the answers to life, but if you are an ethical biohacker you can suammerize a book just by reading the table of contents on Kindle or a Google play books.
 Heck, if you are super lazy you can actually find a free summary that someone posted on their blog online and you can piece together the entire thing.

+12. How do you simplify your resources even further?
+- Organize books by author , not the name or book title.
+Organize YouTube videos by topic not the channel.
+Organize blogs by topic not name

 </details>

 </span>